-The people who are most passionately learning about and teaching about God would be placed missionally in the community to encounter unbelievers.
+Here’s how this could look in some cases.
+The people who would normally have fulltime jobs as pastors at church buildings and who are most passionately learning about and teaching about God would be placed missionally OUT in the community in jobs to encounter unbelievers.
 Every person in the worship community would be seen as part of the body and bride of Christ and tasked, trained and activated only to keep in step with the Holy Spirit, operate in the gifts the God gives, to study scripture and listen to the voice of God for themselves and the community (John 10:27-28), to participate jointly in corporate worship, to teach and disciple one another.
-In this way, those teaching and leading worship in the communities are doing so because they are compelled by God, not paid.
+In this way, those leading in the communities are doing so because they are compelled by God, not paid.
 (1 Corinthians 9:12-18).
-Like Paul, many pastors of these communities readily lay down our rights to be paid full time salaries, for the sake of the gospel, and instead we claim as the priesthood of believers that God is our portion and our provider.
+Like Paul, many pastors of these communities readily lay down their rights to be paid full-time salaries, and work with their hands (so their mind and mouth stays free to minister) in flexible, tent-making jobs in the community for the sake of the gospel, and instead we claim as the priesthood of believers that God is our portion and our provider.

 Even the smallest worship communities begin to see themselves as the place where God inhabits, where He dwells, where He moves (Psalm 46:5).
 Wherever two or three are gathered, there I am in the midst of you.
 (Matthew 18:20) In small communities, spiritual gifts have room to operate, and everyone can contribute in their own unique, indispensable way to the body of believers (1 Cor.
 14:1).